rcrowther/django-img/README.md

 ## Custom Image Repositories
 ### Overview
+New repositories can be made by subclassing the the core models.

+Reasons you may want to do this,

+#### Custom repository behaviour
-The core models in this app can be subclassed.
-If you create subclasses, the new repositories have new DB tables, and can operate with new configurations such as storing files in different directories.
+Custom repositories have new DB tables, and can operate with new configurations such as storing files in different directories, auto-deleting original files, not limiting filename sizes and more.

-Two scenarios where you may want to do this,

-#### Associated data with images
+#### Associate data with images
 You may want to associate data with an image.
 Many people's first thought would be to add a title, as the app does not provide titles by default.
-But other kinds of information can be attached such as captions, credits, dates, and/or data for semantic rendering.
+But other kinds of information can be attached to an image such as captions, credits, dates, and/or data for semantic/SEO rendering.

-#### Splitting needs
+#### Split needs
-It's fun to tweak with settings, but sometimes, maybe often, this is not the best approach.

-Let's say you have a website which gathers photos joined to NewsArticle.
-Those photos are linked for sure to the NewsArticle, and can probably be created and deleted with the model.
-But you may also need an image pool, perhaps for banner displays.
-The deletion policy is different, and pool images may not need credits.

-These are two separate apps.
-Avoid complex configuration.
-Make two apps.
+For example, you may want a repository attached to a main Article model, and also an image pool for general site use such as banners or icons.

 ### Subclassing Image/Reform
+Custom Image repository code is placed in 'models.py' files and migrated.
+You decide how you want your namespacing to work.
+The code can be placed in an app handling one kind of model or, for general use, in a separate app.

 Here is a minimal subclass.
 In the 'models.py' file in an app, do this,

     from image.models import AbstractImage, AbstractReform